Gynecomastia (Male Breasts): Don’t ignore the warning signs…

 With a whopping 7,503 wiped out each year by liver failure, its worth sussing some potential symptoms.
 And Gynecomastia (male breasts, sometimes cruelly termed man boobs) is actually one of them.

 Your liver filters toxins, regulates blood production and produces the bile which helps digest food.
 If you get liver disease, toxins build up in the body so the liver cannot function anymore.
 Blood-clotting can slow by up to 50%!
 Particular substances can cause damage to the liver, such as alcohol and painkillers.

-Once all medical causes are ruled out, if your male breasts are still making you miserable, feel free to contact us on 0845 230 4110.
+Therefore, we recommend your first port of call should always be your GP.
+Once all medical causes are ruled out, if your male breasts are still making you miserable, feel free to contact us on 01324 578290.
 Gynecomastia surgery can provide good results for removing male breasts and there are a number of different surgery treatment options, depending on your unique chest composition.